marnelfr/back-to-symfony/README.md

 Thanks to the Flex recipes attached to them, they are enable automatically in ``config/bundles.php``

+## UX Turbo
+Installation: ``composer req symfony/ux-turbo``\
+Turns our app into an single page app.
+Every request is then make by ajax.

 ## Debug
 - ``php bin/console debug:autowiring`` returns the list